Reversing Lens-Induced Myopia

 - endmyopia.org is an indispensable resource with a wide range of relevant information.

-- The Wikipedia articles on focal length, the diopter, focus, accommodation, pseudomyopia, myopia, and accommodative spasm may help your understanding of the systems involved.
+- The Wikipedia articles on focal length, the diopter, focus, accommodation, pseudomyopia, myopia, accommodative spasm, and emmetropia may improve your understanding of the systems involved.
 Bear in mind that Wikipedia relies on current consensus and as such (quite reasonably) characterizes interventions other than lenses and surgery as pseudoscience at the time of writing.

 Where did the model come from?